AcademySoftwareFoundation/openexr/website/DeepIDsSpecification.rst

 .. _idmanifest-label:

-OpenEXR idManifest container
+OpenEXR idmanifest container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since OpenEXR 3.0, there is a new standard ``idManifest`` attribute using a ``CompressedIDManifest`` metadata type, specially designed to transport manifest data efficiently.
+Since OpenEXR 3.0, there is a new standard ``idmanifest`` attribute using a ``CompressedIDManifest`` metadata type, specially designed to transport manifest data efficiently [4]_.
 It is optimized to reduce the storage space required, and is the most standard approach.

 The utility ``exrmanifest`` outputs the manifest of EXR images as plain text.

+Note that use of the ``idmanifest`` attribute is not limited to the Deep ID scheme.
+Other schemes - such as Cryptomatte - could also use the attribute to encode manifest and other related data, to save storage space.
+(Indeed, the idmanifest was in part derived from Cryptomatte’s metadata scheme for this purpose)

 OpenEXR string container
 ^^^^^^^^^^^^^^^^^^^^^^^^